 Student-athlete activities are categorized into five badges that may be earned.
 The first four are Speak, Serve, Ride and Respect.
 Once a student-athlete has earned all four, they receive the fifth badge, “Teen Trail Corps Captain.”

-More details on the TTC Program can be found HERE.
+More details on the TTC Program can be found HERE or you can clink the button below to email us.

 We believe TTC will be one of the most important legacies of interscholastic mountain biking.

-Following are some of the trail advocacy organizations throughout Idaho.
-Please get in touch to find out more about advocacy and trail work options in your local area:
+Check out some of the trail advocacy organizations throughout Idaho.
+Please get in touch to find out more about advocacy and trail work options in your local area.

 Protect, enhance, and create quality trail experiences for the mountain bike community in central Idaho.
 We actively work to do the following: